echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/lipids/triglycerides.md

 Tryglicerides, Fatty acids, or, simply, Fats are the major type of lipids found in food and our body (95%).
 They are made of chains of carbon attached to hydrogen molecules.
 The less hydrogen molecules, the greater the number of double bonds between carbons, and the lower the saturation.
 Hence, fats are classified according to their degree of saturation.

+> __Saturated fats are solid at room temperature, whereas unsaturated fats are fluid.__

 ## Cis monounsaturated fatty acids
 Monounsaturated fats have only one hydrogen molecule removed, thus, one double bond between carbon atoms.
 They can be produced by the body, hence, __they are non-essential__.